BIM Case Studies

 China is one of the world’s ancient civilizations.
 Chinese architecture features the unique culture and

-but elegant.
-The Treatise on the Architectural Methods of the Song Dynasty (Yingzaofashi) is an ancient
+elegant.
+The Treatise on the Architectural Methods of the Song Dynasty (Yingzaofashi) is an ancient classic

-classic representing the top science and art of ancient Chinese architecture, recording valuable
+representing the top science and art of ancient Chinese architecture, recording valuable materials of the

-materials of the system, practice, craftsmanship and set patterns of Song Dynasty architecture.
-Thus, it
+system, practice, craftsmanship and set patterns of Song Dynasty architecture.
+Thus, it is of far-reaching

-is of far-reaching significance to the study of Chinese architecture and understanding its concepts and
+significance to the study of Chinese architecture and understanding its concepts and philosophies.

 Silence House Project | First Design Studio | Photo: Fariborz Alaghehband